Amelia2675/Image-Recognition-of-Pests-Bitten-Photo-Using-Convolutional-Neural-Network-of-Deep-Learning/README.md

 ## User Interface
 We designed 3 versions of user interface( PC , Server, Mobile-phone version ) on the basis of PC and mobile phone to  meet all requirements.
+### 1.PC version
-1.PC version- We constructed the user interface of MS Window OS by C#.
+We constructed the user interface of MS Window OS by C#.
 <img width="711" alt="image" src="https://user-images.githubusercontent.com/109503040/225417279-3443e885-889f-437c-82de-caac3a8ffcf8.png">

+### 2.Server version-
-2.Server version- Different from the PC version, the server version is developed with Flask, a web development tool of Python, and ngrok.
+Different from the PC version, the server version is developed with Flask, a web development tool of Python, and ngrok.
 With the function of ngrok, we could build a public HTTPs URL for users to upload their wound images via internet.
 Web server is comprised of ‘Apache’, ‘uWSGI’, and ‘Flask’.
  ‘Apache’ as a backward agency server is responsible for replying the request and response between users and our system.

   <img width="781" alt="image" src="https://user-images.githubusercontent.com/109503040/225417413-d1d166ab-e924-4f03-90c8-5cd2b38d749d.png"> <img width="526" alt="image" src="https://user-images.githubusercontent.com/109503040/225417507-b33f84de-b60d-46aa-98e8-11d710bfef19.png">

+### 3.mobile-phone vesion
-3.mobile-phone vesion- allows users to use camera to take the picture and upload it to recognize the wounds in our system.
+Allows users to use camera to take the picture and upload it to recognize the wounds in our system.

 <img width="574" alt="image" src="https://user-images.githubusercontent.com/109503040/225417568-d4f0ef00-a082-465d-bdba-0d9b4cf8c02a.png">